 Recap

 There are many potential causes of echo when live streaming.
-A general rule of thumb to follow is start external, then move internal.
+A general rule of thumb to follow is to start externally and then move internally.
 Look at who/what is in the studio and check that audio from those devices is not causing the feedback loop.
 If those are accounted for, look into your system and see if any internal routes are causing the loop!
+Also, close out of any additional tabs or apps you may have open on your device to ensure the echo isn't coming from one of those.